hasindu2008/f5c/_docs/commands.md

   custom methylation k-mer model file.
 The file should adhere to the format in [r9.4_450bps.cpg.6mer.template.model](https://github.com/hasindu2008/f5c/blob/master/test/r9-models/r9.4_450bps.cpg.6mer.template.model).
 The maximum supported k-mer size is 6.
 * `--meth-out-version INT`:
   Format version of the output Methylation tsv file.
 If set to 1, the columns printed adhere to the output format of Nanopolish early versions.
 If set to 2, adhere to the latest nanopolish output format that additionally includes the strand column and the header num_cpgs renamed to *num_motifs*) [default value: 1]
+*  `--min-recalib-events INT`:
+  Minimum number of events to recalbrate (decrease if your reads are very short and could not calibrate) [default value: 200]
 * `--cuda-mem-frac FLOAT`:
   Fraction of free GPU memory to allocate [default value: 0.9 for non-tegra GPUs and 0.7 for tegra GPUs].
 On GPUs with dedicated RAM (e.g., GeForce, Tesla and Quadro) almost all available free GPU memory can be allocated.
 A slightly lower value such as 0.9 is preferred instead of 1.0 to prevent unexpected crashes.
 In GPUs with integrated memory shared with RAM (e.g., Tegra GPUs that are in Jetson boards), this value should be at most 0.7 to allow enough free RAM for both f5c and other programmes.